-If, for a particular HPH unit(s) the necessary rental assistance or operating support (collectively HPH unit subsidy") is (i) withdrawn or terminated due to reasons not attributable to the actions or inactions of the owner; (ii) such withdrawal or termination materially adversely impacts the financial feasibility of the project; (iii) alternative funding is unavailable; and (iv) the project is otherwise in full compliance with all the terms of the funding for the project, the owner may petition Minnesota Housing to eliminate its requirements for the affected HPH unit(s).
+If, for a particular HPH Unit(s) the necessary rental assistance or operating support (collectively HPH Unit subsidy") is (i) withdrawn or terminated due to reasons not attributable to the actions or inactions of the owner; (ii) such withdrawal or termination materially adversely impacts the financial feasibility of the project; (iii) alternative funding is unavailable; and (iv) the project is otherwise in full compliance with all the terms of the funding for the project, the owner may petition Minnesota Housing to eliminate its requirements for the affected HPH Unit(s).
 Such petition shall contain all material facts and supporting documentation substantiating owner's request including, but not limited to, items (i), (ii) and (iii) above.
-Upon confirmation of such facts, which such confirmation shall not be unreasonably withheld or delayed, owner shall no longer be required to treat such HPH unit(s) as HPH unit(s) but must convert the rents of those units to the 50 percent tax credit rent limit; provided that more restrictive threshold, selection priority or funding requirements, if any, do not apply.
-If such conversion occurs, in order to retain the tax credit allocation, the above described 50 percent tax credit rent limit and the Section 42 minimum set-aside elected for the project by the owner must be maintained for the remainder of the tax credit compliance and extended use periods.
+Upon confirmation of such facts, which such confirmation shall not be unreasonably withheld or delayed, owner shall no longer be required to treat such HPH Unit(s) as HPH Unit(s) but must convert the rents of those units to the 50 percent HTC rent limit; provided that more restrictive threshold, selection priority or funding requirements, if any, do not apply.
+If such conversion occurs, in order to retain the HTC allocation, the above described 50 percent HTC rent limit and the Section 42 minimum set-aside elected for the project by the owner must be maintained for the remainder of the HTC compliance and extended use periods.

-If Minnesota Housing shall, at any time thereafter, in its sole discretion, determine that a HPH unit subsidy may be available for the remainder of the tax credit compliance and extended use periods, that would not adversely affect the full availability of the tax credit allocation and would permit the HPH unit(s) to again serve households experiencing homelessness, then at Minnesota Housing's request the owner shall promptly apply for such HPH unit subsidy for the Homeless unit(s), upon terms reasonably acceptable to such owner, and if such HPH unit subsidy is obtained, shall again set aside such HPH unit (s), when and to the extent then available, to households experiencing homelessness.
+If Minnesota Housing shall, at any time thereafter, in its sole discretion, determine that an HPH Unit subsidy may be available for the remainder of the HTC compliance and extended use periods, that would not adversely affect the full availability of the HTC allocation and would permit the HPH Unit(s) to again serve households experiencing homelessness, then at Minnesota Housing's request the owner shall promptly apply for such HPH Unit subsidy for the Homeless unit(s), upon terms reasonably acceptable to such owner, and if such HPH Unit subsidy is obtained, shall again set aside such HPH Unit(s), when and to the extent then available, to households experiencing homelessness.

-If, for a particular HPH unit (s), the necessary tenant support services funding is (i) withdrawn or terminated due to reasons not attributable to the actions or inactions of the owner; (ii) alternative funding or an alternative service provider is unavailable; and (iii) the project is otherwise in full compliance with all the terms of the funding for the project, the owner may petition Minnesota Housing to modify its requirements for the provision of such tenant services for the affected Homeless unit(s).
+If, for a particular HPH Unit(s), the necessary tenant support services funding is (i) withdrawn or terminated due to reasons not attributable to the actions or inactions of the owner; (ii) alternative funding or an alternative service provider is unavailable; and (iii) the project is otherwise in full compliance with all the terms of the funding for the project, the owner may petition Minnesota Housing to modify its requirements for the provision of such tenant services for the affected Homeless unit(s).
 Such petition shall contain all material facts and supporting documentation substantiating owner's request including, but not limited to, items (i) and (ii) above.
-Upon confirmation of such facts, which such confirmation shall not be unreasonably withheld or delayed, owner shall modify such tenant support services for the affected HPH unit (s).
+Upon confirmation of such facts, which such confirmation shall not be unreasonably withheld or delayed, owner shall modify such tenant support services for the affected HPH Unit(s).